KaliLetou/FluxesErrorHierarchy/README.md

 ### Input data

-The script expects the data from doi:...
+The script expects the data from doi: [https://doi.org/10.5683/SP3/VWMCY0]

 ### Running the Script
 First adjust the paths in